unodu/DJBdownloader/README.md

 - Failed downloads or decode verification are logged.
 - Concatenation will still proceed if only some segments are valid.
 - The script prints friendly warnings and summaries throughout.
+- The script prints debug output of the fetched index page HTML when station code detection fails, so you can inspect why auto-detection missed your callsign.

 ---